Canon G16 Review

 And if you like the tangible, the built-in Wi-Fi connectivity will allow you to print directly on the Canon PIXMA MG7120 or MG5220 Wireless Photo All-in-One printers without the need for a cable, too.

 Of course, Wi-Fi is not your only connectivity option.
 Both standard and high-def video connectivity are provided, courtesy of composite and Mini (Type C) HDMI outputs.
-And there's the de rigeur USB data connectivity, as well.
+And there's the de rigeur USB 2.0 data connectivity, as well.
+The PowerShot G16 also provides a wired remote terminal for use with Canon's RS-60E3 remote switch.

 Images and movies are stored on Secure Digital cards, including the higher-capacity SDHC / SDXC and the higher-speed UHS-I types.
 Power comes from a proprietary NB-10L battery pack, and battery life with the LCD monitor enabled has increased just slightly, to 360 shots.
 (By way of comparison, the G15 allowed 350 frames.)
 Disable the LCD, and you'll save hugely on battery life for a total of 770 shots on a charge, showing the worth of the optical viewfinder.